 Wonder how your employer compares with others?
 How does your case management salary compare to the industry?
-Need a reference to show your employer standards for salary, benefits, caseload, education, certification and continuing education reimbursement?
+Need a reference to show your employer standards for salary, benefits, caseload, education, certification, and continuing education reimbursement?

 We have you covered.
-The 2018 Salary and Trends Survey provides all this and more.
+The 2020 Salary and Trends Survey provides all this and more.

 As a benefit of their experience, responsibilities, and value, professional case managers report strong income levels and comprehensive benefits packages.

-The 2018 Case Management Salary and Trends survey revealed over half (53%) of professional case managers surveyed make between $70,000 and $90,000 per year with nearly one-fifth (12%) earning over $100,000.
-Compensation has gone up since 2015 which was the last time the salary and trends survey was completed.
+The 2020 Case Management Salary and Trends survey revealed over half (51%) of professional case managers surveyed make between $70,000 and $90,000 per year with nearly one-fifth (14%) earning over $100,000.
+Compensation has gone up since 2018, which was the last time the salary and trends survey was completed.

 After salary, the next parameter to consider is required work hours and time off.
-Case managers also have flexibility in when they work with two-thirds of the case managers having three weeks or more of vacation, and only one-fourth of case managers surveyed work weekends and/or holidays.
+Case managers also have flexibility when they work with over two-thirds of the case managers having three weeks or more of vacation, and only about one-fourth of case managers surveyed work weekends and/or holidays.
 This is huge considering that most nurses are used to working 2-3 weekends a month and every other holiday, at a minimum!